 The events of September 11, 2001, which caused the destruction of the WTC Towers, physically destroyed portions of the interior and exterior of the 130 Liberty Street Building.
 The massive debris generated from the collapse of the WTC South Tower broke numerous windows and opened a gash ("Gash Area") in the Building's north wall extending from the 7th to 24th floors, thereby exposing portions of the interior of the north side of the Building allowing dust and debris to enter into the Building.
-The Building, owned by Deutsche Bank, has remained idle since September 11, 2001.
+The Building has remained idle since September 11, 2001.

 Subsequent to September 11, 2001, operations were undertaken to clear debris from the plaza in front of the building, lobby and interior spaces in the Gash Area.
 Porous geosynthetic mesh or "netting" was hung on the outside of the Building.
-The immediate Gash Area was cleaned to permit the construction of columns, beams and floor decks to stabilize the Gash Area.
-Once the initial limited cleaning and stabilization measures were in place, office furniture, equipment and other non-attached items in the Building were removed and disposed of by Deutsche Bank.
+The Gash Area was cleaned to permit the construction of columns, beams and floor decks to stabilize the Gash Area.
+Once the initial limited cleaning and stabilization measures were in place, office furniture, equipment and other non-attached items in the Building were removed and disposed of by then-owner Deutsche Bank.

-As part of the WTC area redevelopment, the Lower Manhattan Development Corporation (LMDC) purchased the building from Deutsche Bank.
-The LMDC plans call for removing the building and using the ground for new buildings in the WTC complex.
+As part of the WTC area redevelopment, the Lower Manhattan Development Corporation (LMDC) purchased the Building from Deutsche Bank.
+The LMDC plans call for removing the Building and using the property for the development of the WTC complex.